THUDM/ChatGLM3/README_en.md

 Application framework:
 * [LangChain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat): Based on large language models such as ChatGLM and application frameworks such as Langchain, open source and offline deployable retrieval enhancement generation (RAG) large Model knowledge base project.

+* [BISHENG](https://github.com/dataelement/bisheng): open-source platform for developing LLM applications.
+It empowers and accelerates the development of LLM applications and helps users to enter the next generation of application development mode with the best experience.
 ## Evaluation Results

 ### Typical Tasks